Self-correction is Not An Innate Capability in Language Models: Introduction

 \section{Introduction}

-Self-correction~\cite{pan2023automatically,kamoi2024can} enables LLMs to refine their outputs based on instructions or feedback, offering an effective approach for monitoring generated content and decision-making.
-There are two primary forms of self-correction: intrinsic~\cite{ganguli2023capacity} and extrinsic~\cite{madaan2023self}.
-Extrinsic self-correction relies on external feedback, such as input from humans or other evaluators, to explicitly identify issues in flawed responses.
-In contrast, intrinsic self-correction relies solely on instructional prompts that specify the desired objective of outputs, such as \textit{please do not rely on gender bias}.
+Self-correction~\citep{pan2023automatically,kamoi2024can} allows LLMs to refine their outputs based on instructions or feedback, providing an effective method for monitoring generated content to avoid stereotypes, harmfulness and toxicity~\citep{liu2024towards}.
+There are two primary forms of self-correction: intrinsic~\citep{ganguli2023capacity} and extrinsic~\citep{madaan2023self}.
+Extrinsic self-correction~\cite{madaan2023self} uses external feedback from humans or stronger LLMs to detect flaws in responses and improve model outputs.
+In contrast, intrinsic self-correction relies solely on prompts that specify the desired objective of outputs, such as \textit{please do not rely on bias or stereotypes}.
 By doing so, LLMs refine their responses solely based on their internal knowledge, without the need for external feedback.
-The recently released OpenAI-O1\footnote{\url{https://openai.com/o1/}} pursues a self-correction performance for reasoning tasks particularly, while other works enhance self-correction through additional fine-tuning, e.g., reinforcement learning~\cite{kumar2024training,qu2024recursive}.
+The GPT-O series models (such as GPT-o3\footnote{\url{https://help.openai.com/en/articles/9624314-model-release-notes}}) pursues self-correction performance for reasoning tasks particularly, while other works enhance self-correction through additional fine-tuning, e.g., reinforcement learning~\citep{kumar2024training,qu2024recursive}.